masanpoc/proyecto/README.md

 Libraries used: GSAP, Use-Sound

-Feel free to clone this repo and copy any piece of code you might find a good idea for your projects (styles, components, state logic...).
+Feel free to clone this repo and copy any piece of code you might find want to include in your projects (e.g.: styles, components, state logic...).

 There is still pending work to be done, most of it animation-related:
   -The carousel starts incorrectly but works properly